11 Top-Rated Tourist Attractions in Broome, WA

 Seeing a humpback whale breach from the turquoise water is an unforgettable experience, and you can reserve a front row seat for this must-see experience in Broome.
 From June through September, these gentle giants of the sea migrate from the frigid waters of Antarctica to the warm waters off Broome to mate, give birth, and nurse their young.

-The best way to see them is on a 4.5-hour Whale Watching Sunset Cruise aboard a comfortable catamaran.
+The popular way to see them is on a whale watching sunset cruise aboard a comfortable catamaran.
 Not only can you see these magnificent animals up close, you'll also hear their sounds with the onboard hydrophone.
-Snacks and some refreshments are included.
-Whale sightings are guaranteed during July and August.
+Whale sightings are typically guaranteed during July and August.

 Windjana Gorge